-Mercurial radio personality, Sheridan Whiteside (Monty Woolley, Since You Went Away), falls and breaks his leg in front of a fan’s house and remains confined in the home while recovering.
+Mercurial radio personality, Sheridan Whiteside (Monty Woolley, The Pied Piper and Since You Went Away), falls and breaks his leg in front of a fan’s house and remains confined in the home while recovering.
 Whiteside proceeds to drive everyone crazy with his over the top demands.

 Reaction & Thoughts:

-That being said, this admittedly hilarious farce, directed by William Keighley (G Men and The Prince and the Pauper) from a screenplay by the Epstein brothers, is not without flaws.
+That being said, this admittedly hilarious farce, directed by William Keighley (The Prince and the Pauper and The Bride Came C.O.D.) from a screenplay by the Epstein brothers, is not without flaws.
 The Man Who Came to Dinner has a bit of canned theater vibe that I find a little grating, and it is much too talky.
 Keighley’s unimaginative direction is a problem — I feel his style was better suited for dramas and action flicks — but the characters are fun and the situations are filled with plenty of laughs.

 Bette Davis plays Whiteside’s secretary, Maggie Cutler, and she looks perfectly comfortable in a comedic setting for a change.
 I think the reason Davis is so relaxed is because she’s not working for laughs — she is playing the most normal character in a story filled with lunacy and madcap mayhem.

-In her autobiography, The Lonely Life, Davis claimed that she convinced Warner Bros. to buy the property as a possible vehicle for her and John Barrymore (Grand Hotel), but there is ample evidence that the studio initially approached Orson Welles (Citizen Kane) to star and direct the movie.
+In her autobiography, The Lonely Life, Davis claimed that she convinced Warner Bros. to buy the property as a possible vehicle for her and John Barrymore (Grand Hotel and Dinner at Eight), but there is ample evidence that the studio initially approached Orson Welles (Citizen Kane and Touch of Evil) to star and direct the movie.
 Welles’s exclusive contract with RKO prevented him from accepting the job.